 Founder & CEO

-Connie Kim is the Chief Operating Officer (COO) for Rheaply.
+Connie Kim is the Chief Operating Officer (COO) and Chief Financial Officer (CFO) for Rheaply.
 Connie has spent the whole of her career focusing on operational excellence starting from McKinsey & Co. to Google and most recently at Unilever where she was the Vice President of Technology Operations for their prestige eCommerce beauty brands.
 She brings with her expertise on building out scalable and lean operations, utilization of technology as a digital driver, and familiarity with the importance of B2B SaaS platforms for company growth.
 Connie is acutely familiar with Rheaply’s value proposition to businesses as she was involved in one of the very early enterprise contracts during her days at Google.

 Peter Tucker is a Co-Founder and the Chief Technology Officer at Rheaply.
 Before Rheaply, Peter was a Senior Software Engineer at Guaranteed Rate, Inc. where he created web applications for marketing and originating home mortgages.
 As team leader, his responsibilities included designing, developing, and delivering web applications.
 He also mentored other developers, evaluated potential candidates, and collaborated with other senior software engineers to design the overall architecture for the department.
 Before moving to Chicago, Peter attended University of Northern Iowa where he earned a Bachelor Arts degree from the College of Business studying Management Information Systems.
 Upon completing college, he spent the next six years working at the University of Iowa Hospital & Clinics.
 While there he spent the first three years of his tenure building web applications for Hospital Epidemiology before moving on to the Department of Anesthesia where he led the effort to migrate clinicians to an electronic anesthesia information system.